coveo/ui-kit/packages/quantic/README.md

 After you have cloned the repository and have run `npm install`, run the following commands:

 - `npm run build`
-- `sfdx force:source:deploy -m LightningComponentBundle`
+- `sf project deploy start --source-dir force-app/main/default`

 ## Other Useful Commands

+- `sf project deploy start --metadata LightningComponentBundle`
-- `-m LightningComponentBundle` can be changed for different types of "resources".
+- `--metadata LightningComponentBundle` can be changed for different types of "resources".
 To know which name, check the related `meta.xml` file for each type of resource.
 - Create new web components.
 In VS Code, press Command + Shift P, enter sfdx, and select SFDX: Create Lightning Web Component.

 ## Learn About LWC